-Doctor Who is one of the best things on television, and also one of the oldest: this year, it will celebrate its fiftieth anniversary.
-The continuity has been consistent throughout—there have been no reboots, and major retcons have been explained in-universe.
+Doctor Who is one of the best things on television, and also one of the oldest: in 2013, it celebrated its fiftieth anniversary.
+It also has the best theme tune of any TV programme ever made.
+The continuity has been consistent throughout.
+There have been no reboots, and major retcons have been explained in-universe.
 At first glance, then, it might seem like Who is overwhelmingly difficult to get into.

 Did this guide help you get into Doctor Who?
 Do you think something could be improved?
 Violently disagree with me on something I said?
 Please let me know: my mail address is

 j at this domain.

 Doctor Who is best enjoyed blind, and so I have endeavoured to make this Guide as spoiler-free as possible.
 I’ve marked any mildly spoilery information in this guide with a special styling rule: they are invisible until you hover your pointer over them (or touch them, if you’re on a smartphone or tablet computer.)
 Try it now, with this one (doesn’t actually contain any spoilers): It works.
 Awesome!
 Move your mouse pointer, or touch, within the grey box.

 Major spoilers (casting, ‘shocking’ episode titles, companion/Doctor appearance/departure, monster appearance etc.) are considered ‘spoilers’ until one year after the original airdate.
 I know this isn’t ideal and am working on a technical solution that allows you to set your own ‘spoiler horizon,’ but for now, be warned.

 If you’re having trouble, your alternative is to copy-and-paste into your preferred text editor if you must, must read the spoilers.
 I have not tested this with screen readers, so I don’t know how these react: please let me know if you have suggestions.

 Quickest Way In